Cubic BeB$_2$: A metastable $p$-type conductive material from first principles: Computational details

 In order to further evaluate defect formation in $c$-BeB$_2$, we calculate the total energy of pristine and defect-containing $2\times2\times2$ conventional supercells.
 The calculations are performed with the VASP package~\cite{kresse1996efficient,KRESSE1996efficiency}, using the PAW treatment of core electrons~\cite{kresse1999from} with the PBE exchange-correlation functional.
 To ensure accurate formation energies, we further relax the cells using the hybrid functional technique in the framework of HSE until the internal forces between atoms in the supercell are below 10 meV/\r{A}.
 Several acceptor type defects are considered to examine the $p$-type dopability of the material.
 The defect formation energy for a given charge as a function of the Fermi level is given by:

 $E_{\mathrm{tot}}^{\mathrm{defect}}$ and $E_{\mathrm{tot}}^{\mathrm{bulk}}$ are the total energies of the defect and pristine supercells, respectively. $n_i$ and $\mu_i$ denote the number of defect atoms and the corresponding chemical potential. $E_F$ and $E_v$ are the Fermi level and the energy of the valence band maximum (VBM), respectively. $q$ represents the charge state of the defect. $E_{corr}$ is a correction induced by considering periodic charge, and we adopt the scheme of Freysoldt et al.~\cite{freysoldt2009fully}, with the additional corrections due potential alignment evaluated using the \textit{pymatgen-analysis-defects} package~\cite{shen2024pymatgen}.
+The ranges of elemental chemical potentials are determined by the formation enthalpies of $c$-BeB$_2$ and the two secondary phases associated with the dopants considered, LiB and BH$_3$, evaluated using the HSE06 exchange-correlation functional.